numinit/wizpen/README.md

 `script/wizpen.rb` is how the font gets generated (check the makefile).
 If you want to modify it, edit that file, and the font will be regenerated at the next `make`.

+That code is pretty messy, but produces the whole font from an algorithm.

 ## License